ipfs/js-ipfs/OKR.md

 **Daemon is as reliable as it can be**

-- A Daemon runs for 10 days without a crash
+- A Daemon runs for 10 days without a crash - @alanshaw
 - One or more js-ipfs daemons are part of the Bootsrapper nodes
 - js-ipfs can handle 1TB of data, both Node.js and Browser - @hugomrdias
 - npm on IPFS over js-ipfs is a sound way to install deps and gets used for CI - @achingbrain